Koh Lanta Guide – Your Ultimate Travel Guide

 Price range: 640 – 1,020 baht per night

 Traditional bamboo wooden house offering sea views, kitchen area and common room.
 Authentic village style breakfasts.
 Accomodation sits over the sea with decking.
 You will enjoy listening to the tide coming in and out.
+Read more about visiting the Old Town here in my 10 best things to do in Koh Lanta Old Town.

 Best Koh Lanta Restaurants